cbeams/spring-framework-2.5.x/readme.txt

 FULL JAR (dist):

-* "spring" (~2875 KB)
+* "spring" (~2850 KB)
-- Convenient jar file combining all standard modules (except for the mock module and the Portlet support)
+- Convenient jar file combining all standard modules (except for the mock module and the Portlet/Struts support)
-- Also includes the AOP Alliance interfaces (as a convenience)
+- Also includes the AOP Alliance interfaces (as a convenience)!
-- Note: Does not include contents of spring-mock.jar, spring-aspects.jar and spring-webmvc-portlet.jar!
+- Does not include contents of spring-aspects.jar, spring-mock.jar, spring-webmvc-portlet and spring-webmvc-struts.jar!

 MODULE JARS (dist/modules):